The 4.3-Star Threshold: Why AI Treats Your Rating Like a Binary Switch

 Which Review Platforms Matter for Each AI System

-No single review platform dominates all AI systems.
+No single review platform leads across every AI system.
 ChatGPT leans on Yelp and third-party directories; Gemini is grounded in Google Business Profile; Perplexity favors niche industry directories.

 A Yext analysis of 6.8 million citations across 1.6 million AI responses found minimal overlap in what each AI model cites, making platform diversification the correct strategy for businesses that need broad AI visibility.